astronomer/docs/astro/data-plane-activation.md

 id: 'data-plane-activation'
 description: Prepare for the activation of your data plane
 ---
 Astro is a modern data orchestration platform, powered by Apache Airflow, that enables the entire data team to build, run, and observe data pipelines.
-The **architecture of Astro** includes a single-tenant Data Plane in your cloud and a common control plane in Astronomer’s cloud.
+The **architecture of Astro** includes a single-tenant Data Plane in your cloud and a multi-tenant control plane in Astronomer’s cloud.

 <div class="text--center">
   <img src="/img/docs/architecture-overview.png" alt="High level overview of Astro's architecture" />